Akreson/akreson.github.io/_tabs/en/about.md

 order: 4
 ---

-Started learning in C since it looks like how I had imagined programming when I was a kid.
-Like the moments of using created abstractions (if they are useful).
+Started learning C since it looks like how I had imagined programming when I was a kid.
+Likes the moments of using created abstractions (if they are useful).